-- 99. The Defendants agreed with one another to exclude PLS.
+102. The Defendants agreed with one another to exclude PLS.
 The Defendants had a conscious commitment to a common scheme to prevent the emergence of a viable competitor to NAR-affiliated MLSs, to exclude PLS from the relevant market, and to eliminate PLS as an effective competitor.
-Defendants took overt acts in furtherance of this conspiracy. - 100.
-NAR is a combination or conspiracy among its members, who are licensed real estate professionals who compete with one another.
+Defendants took overt acts in furtherance of this conspiracy.

+103. NAR is a combination or conspiracy among its members, who are licensed real estate professionals who compete with one another.
 The members of NAR, as a group and through the Board they elect and the staff they indirectly employ, have agreed to, adopted, maintained, and enforced rules, including the Clear Cooperation Policy, affecting how members compete to provide brokerage services, participate in NAR-affiliated MLSs, and access MLS services.
 NAR's members agree (and adhere) to NAR's code of ethics, bylaws, and rules as a condition of membership.
-NAR's rules, including the Clear Cooperation Policy, are therefore the product of agreements and concerted action among its members, including the owners of the NAR-affiliated MLSs that operate and control the MLS Defendants.
+NAR's rules, including the Clear Cooperation Policy, are therefore the product of agreements and concerted action among its members, including the owners of the NAR-affiliated MLSs. that operate and control the MLS Defendants.

-- 101. The adoption and enforcement of the Clear Cooperation Policy by the MLS Defendants is also the product of agreements and concerted action (i) among the MLS Defendants and (ii) between each MLS Defendant and their members.
-Each MLS Defendant is owned and controlled by associations of competing real estate brokers, who collectively have the power to admit new members, propose bylaws, and enact rules for members.
-The MLS Defendants' rules are an agreement among competitors that define the way in which they will compete with one another. - 102.
-The Clear Cooperation Policy and the overt acts taken by NAR and NAR-affiliated MLSs, including the MLS Defendants, in formulating, adopting, implementing, and enforcing that Policy, are unreasonable restraints of trade. - 103.
-The Clear Cooperation Policy imposes an "all or nothing" term on licensed real estate professionals that seek to use listing networks: the licensed real estate professional must either submit all such listings to the NAR-affiliated MLSs, or risk losing access to the NAR-affiliated MLSs. - 104.
-The "all or nothing" term imposed on licensed real estate professionals by the Clear Cooperation Policy is exclusionary. - 105.
-Because licensed real estate professionals generally believe that they must submit at least a portion of their listings to NAR-affiliated MLSs to serve their customers, the Clear Cooperation Policy predictably ensures that all listings are submitted to NAR-affiliated MLSs. - 106.
-By ensuring that all listings are submitted to NAR-affiliated MLSs, the
+104. The adoption and enforcement of the Clear Cooperation Policy by the NAR-affiliated MLSs is also the product of agreements and concerted action (i) among the MLS Defendants and (ii) between and among each NAR-affiliated MLS and their members.
+Each NAR-affiliated MLS is owned and controlled by associations of competing real estate brokers, who collectively have the power to admit new members, propose bylaws, and enact rules for members.
+The NAR-affiliated MLSs' rules are an agreement among competitors that define the way in which they will compete with one another.

+105. The Clear Cooperation Policy and the overt acts taken by NAR and NAR-affiliated MLSs in formulating, adopting, implementing, and enforcing that Policy, are unreasonable restraints of trade.
+Each of the MLS Defendants joined the conspiracy to formulate and adopt the Clear Cooperation Policy for their own financial benefit and to eliminate the threat posed by upstart networks such as the PLS, and took overt acts in furtherance of that conspiracy.

+106. The Clear Cooperation Policy imposes an "all or nothing" term on licensed real estate professionals that seek to use listing networks: the licensed real estate professional must either submit all such listings to the NAR-affiliated MLSs, or risk losing access to the NAR-affiliated MLSs.